outsinre/outsinre.github.com/_posts/2017-08-05-nextcloud.md

 3. Both tools could be executed through the web interface and/or command line.

    Web-based *updater* would ask you if *Keep maintenance mode active*.
 Command line *upgrade* and web-based *upgrade* require *active* (enabled) and *inactive* (disabled) maintenance mode respectively.
+4. We may execute *upgrade* twice: one for Nextcloud itself and the other for apps.

 Here, I use command line for the whole update process.